OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default: 4

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Number of segments to split curve spans into</p>
+        <p class="scene-class-attr-comment">Number of segments to split curve spans into</p>

     </p>